 The hiatus is situated slightly to the left of the midline ...

-Aorto-enteric fistulation is an uncommon catastrophic cause of gastrointestinal haemorrhage.
-Aortic fisultas can be primary (associated with an abdominal aortic aneurysm) or secondary (associated with graft repairs).
+Aortoenteric fistula is an uncommon catastrophic cause of gastrointestinal haemorrhage.
+Aortic fistulas can be primary (associated with complicated abdominal aortic aneurysm) or secondary (associated with graft repair).

-The annual incidence of primary aorto-enteric fistulas is thoug...
+The annual incidence of primary aortoenteric fistulas is thou...

 infective inflammatory conditions